 - Graduate training is most effective when students work closely with faculty to pursue programs of research and outreach that are tailored to their individual interests and aspirations.
 For example, students co-author scholarly articles with professors, give conference presentations and professional workshops, collaborate on research and evaluation projects, and work with community groups and policy makers to affect social change.

 The program offers courses on development throughout the lifespan and across ecological settings.
-These courses focus on a range of topics, including risk and resiliency throughout the life span, competent child rearing, positive youth development, development in multicultural and policy contexts, adult development and relationships, adolescence, and aging and the family.
+These courses focus on a range of topics, including risk and resiliency throughout the life span, positive human development, adult development and relationships, and aging and the family.
 Courses that address the applications of research to practice are also part of the curriculum.
-Recent offerings include courses in prevention science, family policy, youth policies and programs, and bridging the gap between research and practice.
+Recent offerings include courses in prevention science and bridging the gap between research and practice.

 Click here to read descriptions of recent and upcoming HDFS courses.

 Reflecting the multidisciplinary orientation of the program, faculty and students employ a wide array of methods in their work.
-Faculty possess expertise in areas as diverse as longitudinal modeling, community-based research, interpretive interviewing, program evaluation, observational methods, survey methodology, action research, and ethnography.
+Faculty possess expertise in areas as diverse as longitudinal modeling, community-based research, qualitative research, program evaluation, observational methods, survey methodology, and action research.
 The program explicitly values both qualitative and quantitative methods and encourages students to become proficient in both.

 There is a high demand for professionals with expertise in human development and family studies.
 Regardless of whether students end up in academic or applied settings, they are prepared for a life of scholarship and service.
 In addition to faculty positions at universities and colleges, recent graduates have careers in government, human service agencies, educational and prevention programs, technical assistance organizations, and policy institutes.